 Integration Guidelines

 Put your best foot forward.
-Review this section (and SBI!
-Built-in Functions, which comes next) before you start building your pages.
+Review the Integration Guidelines below (and the SBI!
+Built-in Functions help, coming up) before you start building your pages.

-Understand that, like any Web host, we cannot support HTML errors (i.e., "Why does my page look funny?") or problems with your HTML editor.
-We do, of course, support any technical glitches with the actual page-uploading/re-uploading process.
+Understand that we cannot troubleshoot HTML errors (i.e., "Why does my page look funny?") or problems with your HTML editor.

 Ready to begin?